zooniverse/Panoptes-Front-End/app/features/feedback/shared/strategies/drawing/radial/README.md

 - `#feedback_N_tolerance` (optional) - radius of the target circle.
 Overrides the default tolerance set on the workflow task rule.
 - `#feedback_N_successMessage` (optional) - message to show when the target is correctly annotated.
 Overrides the default success message set on the workflow task rule.
 - `#feedback_N_failureMessage` (optional) - message to show when the target is incorrectly annotated.
 Overrides the default failure message set on the workflow task rule.
+- `#feedback_N_falsePosMode` (optional) - if `true`, specifies that a click within the specified tolerance region should be interpreted as a false positive and no failure message will be displayed.
+False positives will render as red circles in the modal feedback window if a click is registered within tolerance on and will not render otherwise.
+The default is `false`.